AlexSartori/alexsartori.github.io/_posts/2022-09-28-floor-jack-restoration.md

 ![Degreasing and cleaning off the dirt](/assets/posts/hjack-res-4.jpg){:.img-half}
 ![Repainting](/assets/posts/hjack-res-5.jpg){:.img-half}

-At this point, the only thing left to do was re-gresing all the bearings and shafts, and reassembling it all together.
+At this point, the only thing left to do was re-greasing all the bearings and shafts, and reassembling it all together.

 ![Before reassembling](/assets/posts/hjack-res-6.jpg){:.img-big}
 ![Finished project](/assets/posts/hjack-res-7.jpg){:.img-big}